dkadev/linpeas-analyzer/README.md

 LinPEAS Analyzer supports the following command options:

-- `--download`: Download the latest version of the linPEAS script.
+- `-d`, `--download`: Download the latest version of the linPEAS script.
-- `--analyze-output`: Analyze the output of the linPEAS script using the GPT API.
+- `-a`, `--analyze-output`: Analyze the output of the linPEAS script using the GPT API.

 ## OpenAI API Key Configuration